Breaking Into the Film Industry 101

 Question: What does the curriculum cover?

 Answer: It covers cinema in general and then branches out into screenwriting, directing, editing, and cinematography.
 By the end, you will have covered everything about making a movie.
-Additionally, during the program, while you’re in the studio, you’re going to be creating a commercial, a music videos and a short film.
+Additionally, during the program, while you’re in the studio, you’re going to be creating a commercial, a film videos and a short film.

 Question: How does the mentor side of things work for Documentary Filmmakers?